 1) The Farewell: This is a little movie with a very big heart.
 It marries cultural specificity with universal themes.
 And in a year with more memorable scenes than most, there is a scene with Nai Nai that absolutely crushed me, and I know I will never forget it.

-Let me know what you think of my choices, and of course, I'd love to hear your thoughts on best movies of the decade.
+Let me know what you think of my choices, and of course, I'd love to hear your thoughts on best movies of the year.